stepzen-dev/transferred-stepzen-schemas/dev-to/README.md

 ### Overview

+This schema will pull a full list of articles and individual article content for a user by their username from [dev.to](https://dev.to).
 For a full tutorial on importing schemas into your StepZen project, the main [Readme](https://github.com/steprz/stepzen-schemas) of this repository provides step-by-step instructions to do so.

 ## Preparing your Dev.to Configuration